kryvoshei/kottans-frontend/README.md

 Practicing how to fetch data from a remote repository with the command ***git fetch*** was valuable.

 **Things to be used in the future:**
-All the commands from this part of https://learngitbranching.js.org/ can be and should be used in the workflow.
+All the commands from this part of https://learngitbranching.js.org/ (namely, git push, git pull, git fetch, etc.) can be used in the workflow.
 </details>